Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Social Justice

-The impact of squat bans extends beyond housing issues and touches on broader social justice concerns.
+The of squat bans extends beyond housing issues and touches on broader social justice concerns.
 Prohibiting squatting may disproportionately affect marginalized communities, such as low-income individuals, immigrants, and people of color, who are more likely to rely on squatting as a means of survival.
 Squat bans raise questions about the right to housing, access to affordable living spaces, and the role of government in addressing social inequalities.

 Challenges in Enforcing Squat Bans